Thai protesters reinstall plaque symbolizing democracy

-The mass student-led rally that began Saturday is the largest in a series of protests this year, with thousands camping overnight at Sanam Luang field near the royal palace.
-On Sunday, they began marching to an undisclosed location, saying they want to hand over a petition to the king's adviser.
+The mass student-led rally that began Saturday was the largest in a series of protests this year, with thousands camping overnight at Sanam Luang field near the royal palace in Bangkok.

-A group of activists drilled a hole in front of a makeshift stage in Sanam Luang and laid down a round brass plaque, commemorating a 1932 revolution that changed Thailand from an absolute monarchy to a constitutional monarchy.
+A group of activists drilled a hole in front of a makeshift stage and, after Buddhist rituals, laid down a round brass plaque in cement to commemorate the 1932 revolution that changed Thailand from an absolute monarchy to a constitutional monarchy.

 “At the dawn of Sept.
 20, here is where the people proclaim that this country belongs to the people,” read part of the inscription on the plaque.
 In April 2017, the original plaque vanished from Bangkok’s Royal Plaza and was replaced by one praising the monarchy.

 Another activist, Panusaya Sithijirawattanakul, said their demands do not propose getting rid of the monarchy.
-“They are proposals with good intentions to make the institution of the monarchy remain graciously above the people under democratic rule.”
+“They are proposals with good intentions to make the institution of the monarchy remain graciously above the people under democratic rule,” Panusaya said.

 “By holding their protest on Sanam Luang — a long-time site of recreation and protest for the people, taken over in recent years by the monarchy — the protestors have won a significant victory,” said Tyrell Haberkorn, a Thai studies scholar at the University of Wisconsin-Madison.
 “Their resounding message is that Sanam Luang, and the country, belong to the people.”